ctrueden/ctrueden.github.io/_pages/deus/Monday13.md

 Further investigation could lead to another link to the Brotherhood (if Nald talks), which might encourage Unity to step up a meeting with Lensherr.
 And Nald might talk if they PCs indicate knowledge of the white substance's origins or properties beyond what he knows.
 Still, he would want to meet at a place not controlled or monitored by StratCo.

-!!Xela
+## Xela

 After hearing from Max on the 18th, Xela eventually sends the entourage again (led by Pandemonium) to retrieve the sword, with the promise that Gerald will attend the Deus rite to make sure everything goes smoothly.
 (It was Gerald's idea; he talked her into it.
 She will secretly attend as well, but tells no one, not even Gerald -- she loves him, but does not want this weakness known.)

 Xela's current orders for Max involve something other than the Deus rite, involving the Saturday group.
-More details fleshed out in the ((Saturday13)) notes.
+More details fleshed out in the [Saturday13](Saturday13) notes.

-!!World Mystics Union
+## World Mystics Union

 The WMU issues an official statement about StratCo's control over genetically engineered mystics: they oppose one corporation having sole control over the knowledge and technology rights.

 Also, regarding the Deus rite the WMU makes no official statement, but Lefty knows it is important, and gets involved somehow.
-Again, details fleshed out in ((Saturday13)).
+Again, details fleshed out in [Saturday13](Saturday13).